chromaui/learnstorybook.com/content/intro-to-storybook/react/es/screen.md

 import { useDispatch, useSelector } from 'react-redux';
 import { fetchTasks } from '../lib/store';
 import TaskList from './TaskList';

 export default function InboxScreen() {
   const dispatch = useDispatch();
-  // Estamos recuperando el campo de error de nuestro store actualizado const { error } = useSelector((state) => state.taskbox);
+  // We're retrieving the error field from our updated store const { error } = useSelector((state) => state.taskbox);
-  // El useEffect activa la obtención de datos cuando se monta el componente. useEffect(() => {
+  // The useEffect triggers the data fetching when the component is mounted useEffect(() => {
     dispatch(fetchTasks());
   }, []);

   if (error) {
     return (
       <div className="page lists-show">